 KING'S COLLEGE LONDON ARCHIVES / SCIENCE PHOTO LIBRARY KING'S COLLEGE LONDON ARCHIVES / SCIENCE PHOTO LIBRARY

 Tendon research.
-X-ray crystallography diffraction pattern obtained as part of research to determine the structure of molecules in tendons and other connective tissues.
-This image, from a wet sample of rat tail tendon, was produced by British biophysicist Anthony North while a student at the MRC Biophysics Research Unit at King's College London, UK.
+X-ray crystallography diffraction pattern obtained as part of research to determine the structure of molecules in tendon tissues.
+This image, from a sample of rat tail tendon stretched 10 per cent, was produced by British biophysicist Anthony North while a student at the MRC Biophysics Research Unit at King's College London, UK.
 It was here in the early 1950s that Maurice Wilkins, Rosalind Franklin, and other crystallographers obtained X-ray diffraction patterns for DNA that led to James Watson and Francis Crick's DNA double helix model.
 As well as DNA, the King's College researchers investigated other materials.

 Model release not required.
 Property release not required.